 - 20 ounce package lean ground turkey, such as Jenny-O

 - 1 (15 oz.) can yellow or white corn, make sure it's whole kernel, not creamed

 - 1 (15 oz.) can black beans

 - In a large stock pot, brown the turkey.
 Pour 8 ounces of Foster’s into a measuring cup.
 Pour the rest into a frosty mug, and enjoy. (it comes in a 25 ounce can, so why let the rest of it go flat)?
 Drain the grease from the turkey, and set the turkey aside.

 - Saute the onions, garlic, and bell peppers in olive oil until tender.
 Add the browned turkey, beans, corn and tomato products.
 Stir.
 Add the spices, Frank’s Red Hot Sauce and the beer.
 Stir.

 - Bring the mixture just to a boil.
 Then, reduce the heat, cover, and simmer for at least two hours.
-Add the scallions, stir, and serve.
+Add the scallions (if using), stir, and serve.

 Rate this Recipe

 Unless you're feeding a small army, you can expect to have plenty of chili left.
 It freezes well, or you can mix noodles into it and bake it in the oven to stretch your leftovers even farther.